jiang718/GoogleCloudPubSub/README.md

 # GoogleCloudPubSub
 This is a project simulating pubsub system using google cloud API and golang.<br />

-Before follow the instruction, please make sure that you are using bash, because some CSE machines use tcsh. <br/>
+Before follow the instruction, please make sure that you are using bash for your machine.
+Please look for alternative commands for "export". <br/>

 1: Install GoogleCloud SDK
 ```